 reference frame for each star where the origin of any SRF is defined to be coincident with the Boresight Reference Frame (BRF) origin

-1 The Z-axis of any SRF is defined to be the direction from the SRF origin to the true position of the selected star Figure 3-6 Figure 3-7 gives a schematic representation of the reference frames.
-Figure 3-7 schematically illustrates the definition of the SRF.
+1 The Z-axis of any SRF is defined to be the direction from the SRF origin to the true position of the selected star Figure 3-6 schematically illustrates the definition of the SRF.
+Figure 3-7 gives a schematic representation of the reference frames.

 2 The X- and Y- axes of the SRF are obtained under the assumption that the BRF can be brought into coincidence with the SRF by two rotations, the first around the BRF X-axis and the second around the new BRF Y-axis (which is coincident with the SRF Y-axis).

-Figure 3-6: Schematic illustration of reference frames
+Figure 3-6: Stellar reference frame

-Figure 3-7: Stellar reference frame
+Figure 3-7: Schematic illustration of reference frames

 Definitions related to time and frequency